AdilRashidov/flilia-documentation/CONTRIBUTING.md

 If you find a bug in the source code, you can help us by [submitting an bug][azurebug] to our [project management tool][azureflilia] or write about it via our Flilia team channels in Teams.
 Even better, you can submit a Pull Request with a fix.

 ## <a name="idea"></a> Have an idea?
 If you have an idea or new feature, feel free to discuss it with us.
-Write about it via our Flilia team channels in Teams or contact a project manager or team lead for further details.
+Write about it via our [Flilia team channels][fliliateams] in Teams or contact a project manager or team lead for further details.

 Be sure that your idea coincides with the activity of the product and will be useful in the future for users of our service.